JOYCE EISENBERG KEEFER MEDICAL CENTER

 Supplier Diversity Policy Statement

 Joyce Eisenberg Keefer Medical Center is committed to fostering diversity, equity, and inclusion through our procurement practices.
 Our Supplier Diversity Program supports the engagement of small and diverse-owned businesses, including those owned by minorities, women, veterans, LGBTQ+ individuals, and persons with disabilities.
-By building relationships with a broad range of suppliers, we strengthen our supply chain, promote equitable economic growth, and reflect our ongoing commitment to advancing health and well-being in the communities we serve.

 2. Goals and Timetables